Need help managing your Auto Enrolment Workplace Pension?

 Choosing a pension scheme is a big decision and careful consideration should be made.
 You should also be aware that the setting up of a pension scheme can be a slow process and you should ensure that you give yourself enough time to set the scheme up before you need it.

-You will need to ensure that the scheme that you choose is set up for Automatic Enrolment.
+You will need to ensure that the scheme that you choose is set up for automatic enrolment.

 If you need help in selecting a suitable scheme then it is advisable to get help from your accountant or financial adviser.